nemethviktor/OfficeFileVersionUpdater/readme.md

 The script takes legacy-format Office files (Word/Excel/PowerPoint) and converts them to new-format files.
 The added bonus here is that we retain the old "last-write-time" timestamp.
 In other words, if your "2003_budget.xls" had a timestamp of idk 2003-01-01 12:27:00 then your new "2003_budget.xlsx" will also have the same TS.

+## System Requirements

+Although some DLL files are included in the release but you'll actually need a working version of Office 15+ (2013 that is.
+The relevant connector files between C# and Office are from the 2013 version, there aren't any newer ones as of 2023)
+Windows 7 or newer is also required.
+You'll obviously need to have access to your file passwords etc where applicable.

 ## Usage

+Download the zipped file from Releases (click Assets within, if you can't see it).
-Run the executable with the `-f` parameter for the folder you want to parse, i.e., `OfficeFileVersionUpdater.exe -f C:\something` or use double quotes if your folder has spaces in its name such as `OfficeFileVersionUpdater.exe -f "C:\something something"`.
+Unzip all files and run the `OfficeFileVersionUpdater.exe` executable with the `-f` parameter for the folder you want to parse, i.e., `OfficeFileVersionUpdater.exe -f C:\something` or use double quotes if your folder has spaces in its name such as `OfficeFileVersionUpdater.exe -f "C:\something something"`.
-The script processes folders recursively so you are expected to have just one parameter.
+The script processes folders recursively so you only need to specify the root folder of your hierarchy.

 ## What this does not (do)